Blog > Treatment Strategies > Safety Planning Intervention (SPI): Stanley-Brown Template & Clinical Guide

 What You'll Learn

-- How the Stanley-Brown Safety Planning Intervention (SPI) is structured and why it is evidence-based.
+- What the Safety Planning Intervention (SPI) is and why it is considered the gold standard in suicide prevention

 Contents